ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 * The administrator's **name** (required), used in feedback submissions to the test bed.
 * The **username** (required), used to login.
-* The user's **password** that needs also to be **confirmed**.
+* The user's **password**.
 The entered password is a "one-time" password which will need to be changed by the user upon his/her next login.

 To complete the creation of the new administrator click on **Save**.
 Clicking **Cancel** discards changes and returns you to the previous screen.